An App for the Discovery of Properties of Poncelet Triangles: Triangle Type

 The options below are images of the reference triangle in a given family under certain operations with respect to points or circles centered on said points which are attached to the family's underlying ellipses (or caustic), e.g., center, focus, limiting points, etc.

-\begin{itemize} \item \texttt{*inv-ctr*,*inv-f1*,*inv-f2*,*inv-f1c*,*inv-f2c*}: a new triangle with vertices at the inversive images of reference vertices with respect to a unit circle centered on the outer ellipse center, left, and right foci, and inner ellipse left and right foci, respectively. \item \texttt{*pol-ctr*,*pol-f1*,*pol-f2*,*pol-f1c*,*pol-f2c*}: a new triangle with vertices at the polar images of reference edges with respect to a unit circle centered on the outer ellipse center, left, and right foci, and inner ellipse left and right foci, respectively. \item \texttt{*ped-lim2*}: this is specific to the confocal family.
+\begin{itemize} \item \texttt{*inv-ctr*,*inv-f1*,*inv-f2*,*inv-f1c*,*inv-f2c*}: a new triangle with vertices at the inversive images of reference vertices with respect to a unit circle centered on the outer ellipse center, left, and right foci, and inner ellipse left and right foci, respectively. \item \texttt{*pol-ctr*,*pol-f1*,*pol-f2*,*pol-f1c*,*pol-f2c*}: a new triangle with vertices at the polar images of reference edges with respect to a unit circle centered on the outer ellipse center, left, and right foci, and inner ellipse left and right foci, respectively. \item \texttt{*ped-ctr*,*ped-f1*,*ped-f2*,*ped-f1c*,*ped-f2c*}: the pedal triangle with the outer ellipse center, left, and right foci, and inner ellipse left and right foci, respectively. \item \texttt{*antiped-ctr*,*antiped-f1*,*antiped-f2*,*antiped-f1c*,*antiped-f2c*}: the antipedal triangle with the outer ellipse center, left, and right foci, and inner ellipse left and right foci, respectively. \item \texttt{*ped-lim2*}: this is specific to the confocal family.
 Computes the pedal triangle with respect to the non-focal limiting point of the bicentric family which is the polar image of the confocal family. \item \texttt{*x3map-ctr*,*x3map-f1*,*x3map-f1c*}: consider a triangulation of the original triangle in 3 subtriangles, each of which contains two vertices of the original triangle and either (i) the center of the outer ellipse, (ii) its left focus, or (iii) the inner ellipse left focus, respectively.
 These transformations compute a new triangle with vertices at the circumcenter of each subtriangle. \item \texttt{*x3inv-ctr*,*x3inv-f1*,*x3inv-f1c*}: these compute the inverses of the previous transform with respect to the same points. \item \texttt{*crem-ctr*,*crem-f1*,*crem-f2*}: sends the reference vertices to their images under a quadratic Cremona transformation, which sends $(x,y)\rightarrow(1/x,1/y)$.
 The origin will be the center of the outer ellipse, its left focus, or its right focus, respectively. \item \texttt{*ellcev-ctr*, *ellcev-f1*,*ellcev-f1c*}: triangle obtained by intersecting cevians through (i) center, (ii) right focus, (iii) right outer focus of family's ellipse(s) with the outer ellipse. \item \texttt{*inf-x*,*inf-y*,*inf-x2*,*inf-y2*} (experimental): They dynamically set the $x$ or $y$ coordinate of each vertex so they slide along infinity-like Lissajous curves. \end{itemize}